-Where improvements have not been achieved to the required standard, the Head Teacher should be informed that the matter will move to Stage 3 (Support Stage)
+Where improvements have not been achieved to the required standard, the teacher should be informed that the matter will move to Stage 3 (Support Stage) Long-running underperformance.

-Long-running underperformance.

 The concern is now considered to be long-running underperformance.

-This decision and the underpinning reasons should be communicated to the Head Teacher in writing.
+This decision and the underpinning reasons should be communicated to the teacher in writing.